rhysd/action-setup-vim/README.md

 Only on Windows, `nvim-qt.exe` executable is available for GUI.

-Without system's package manager, Neovim is installed at `$HOME/nvim`.
+When installing without system's package manager, Neovim is installed at `$HOME/nvim`.

 **Note:** Ubuntu 18.04 supports official [`neovim` package][ubuntu-nvim] but this action does not install it.
 As of now, GitHub Actions also supports Ubuntu 16.04.